 What is Mesothelioma?

-Malignant mesotheliomas are caused by asbestos exposure.
+Malignant mesothelioma is a rare form of cancer caused by asbestos exposure.
+The cancer develops in the mesothelium, the lining of certain internal organs.
 The greater the exposure, the greater the risk, although experts believe there is no safe level of asbestos exposure.

-Mesothelioma is caused by asbestos exposure.
-Asbestos is a fibrous, fire resistant mineral that has been widely used in many industrial products including cement, brake linings, roof shingles, flooring products, textiles, and insulation.
+Asbestos is a fibrous, fire-resistant mineral that has been widely used in many industrial products including cement, brake linings, roof shingles, flooring products, textiles, and insulation.

 Early mesothelioma symptoms are often mistaken for common, minor ailments and, as a result, most people with the disease have symptoms for at least a few months before they are diagnosed.

-Symptoms vary depending on where the cancer originates, and can include pain in the side of the chest, lower back or abdomen; swelling in the abdomen, face or arms; shortness of breath; coughing; fever; difficulty swallowing; fatigue; nausea and vomiting; excessive sweating; and unexplained weight loss.
+Symptoms vary depending on where the cancer originates and can include pain in the side of the chest, lower back, or abdomen; swelling in the abdomen, face, or arms; shortness of breath; coughing; fever; difficulty swallowing; fatigue; nausea and vomiting; excessive sweating; and unexplained weight loss.

 These symptoms can be caused by other conditions.
 If you have experienced these symptoms – especially if you have been exposed to asbestos – you should talk to your doctor right away so that the cause can be identified and the condition treated.

 An experienced mesothelioma lawyer can help you navigate a complex mesothelioma lawsuit to help ensure adequate compensation.
-At Beasley Allen, our team of mesothelioma attorneys and support staff understand that mesothelioma is a devastating cancer that harms many families each year.
-We also understand that your mesothelioma lawyer must do more than just handle the claim on your behalf.
+At Beasley Allen, our team of attorneys and support staff understands that mesothelioma is a devastating cancer that harms many families each year.
+We also understand that your lawyer must do more than just handle the claim on your behalf.
 We want to help your family make it through a very difficult time and we want to make certain the manufacturers of these unsafe asbestos products compensate you fairly.